stelligent/cloudformation_templates/README.md

 The templates generally output all the information you may need for another template.
 So, be sure to examine the **Outputs** tab after creating the stack.

 The AWS CLI examples can be dropped in a shell script and/or added to your CI/CD solution to spin up solutions in a fully automated fashion.
-Of course logic around updating stacks, deleting and checking for success/failure should be addressed.
+Of course, logic around updating stacks, deleting and checking for success/failure should be addressed.

 With a simple shell script and a customized parameter json file you can spin up stacks quickly and consistently.
- Furthermore it's just as easy to tear a CloudFormation stack versus if all the objects where created manually.
+Furthermore, it's just as easy to tear a CloudFormation stack versus if all the objects were created manually.

 ## Templates